Withholding Too Much From Your Pay Is A Waste

-If you aren’t in debt, then you are still shorting yourself by delaying the fulfillment of those shot-term goals, and losing the ability to move onto the long-term monetary goals.
+If you aren’t in debt, then you are still shorting yourself by delaying the fulfillment of those short-term goals and losing the ability to move on to the long-term monetary goals.

 It’s not difficult to track, as some people claim and all that claim is an excuse.

 It is just a lazy person’s cop-out without explicitly saying that they don’t want to do the little bit of extra work that is required to keep tabs on a change to their budget (if they even use one).